WoW-CMS/docs/src/blizzcms/developer/theme.md

 ## How to create a theme?

-To start this guide we will create a theme with the name **"example"**, the main focus of this theme will be to override the default layout and the main view of the user's module.
+To start this guide we will create a theme with the name `example`, the main focus of this theme will be to override the default layout and the main view of the user's module.
 To do this we will create the following structure:

 ```
 example